 Ingredients

-- 3 eggs: We’re using 3 large eggs.
+- We’re using 3 large eggs.

-- Lemon juice: You’ll need 1/2 cup of lemon juice.
-Plan on using 3 medium or 2 large lemons.
+- Plan on using 3 medium or 2 large lemons.
 I recommend buying 3 lemons to ensure you have enough juice.
+You’ll need 2 tablespoons of lemon zest and 1/2 cup of lemon juice.
+Lemon fans will also love this preserved lemon tea cake made with both fresh lemon and preserved lemon.

-- Butter: Use room temperature unsalted butter.
+- Use room temperature unsalted butter.
 Cut the butter into 4 slices.
 Butter makes the curd rich and creamy.

 See recipe card below for quantities and instructions.